-We recommend that CDP starts reporting all its international support on transaction level across all sectors, similar to its national investments and showcases (CDP, 2023), building on SIMEST's (SIMEST, 2022) transparent reporting.
-Ideally, reporting should be offered in publicly available HTML format with an option to download as Excel tables to facilitate public data accessibility and processing.
-We further recommend that - beyond business travel as scope 3-emissions - CDP starts reporting following the (GHG Protocol, 2023), particularly its chapter 3 on fuel- and energy-related activities and category 15 on investments, to maximise the transparency of its portfolio.
+We recommend that CDP starts reporting all its international support on transaction level across all sectors, similar to its national investments and showcases (CDP, 2023a), building on SIMEST's (2022; 2023b) transparent reporting.
+This would allow to make evidence-based decisions for aligning CDP with the Paris Agreement and ensure greater public accountability.
+Ideally, reporting should also be made publicly available with an option to download as EXCEL tables to facilitate public data accessibility and processing.